yuki-zmstr/tp/docs/UserGuide.md

 - **Add Recipe:** Add new recipe through the command line by providing a recipe description.
 - **Delete Recipe:** Delete a recipe from the recipe book.
 - **View Recipe Book:** List all recipes in recipe book.
-- **Find Recipe:** Find a recipe using a keyword, date or meal category.
+- **Find Recipe:** Find a recipe using a keyword, date, meal category or url.
 - **Filter Recipe:** Show recipes that do not contain a certain allergy.

 ### 2. Command-Line Interface
 - **User-Friendly Commands:** Intuitive and easy-to-use commands for seamless interaction.
-- **Efficient and Concise Commands** Quick and precise commands allows users to be efficient in recipe management with some adequate practice.
+- **Efficient and Concise Commands:** Quick and precise commands allows users to be efficient in recipe management with some adequate practice.

 ## Getting Started